hasadna/open-bus/ROADMAP.md

 Open Bus is a project of The Public Knowledge Workshop.
 We use public data to improve public transport in Israel.

 ## How to Get Involved
 We welcome any kind of contribution.
-Look for [good first issue](https://github.com/hasadna/open-bus/labels/good%20first%20issue) and [helo wanted](https://github.com/hasadna/open-bus/labels/help%20wanted) labeled issues, and make sure to read our [contributing guidlines](https://github.com/hasadna/open-bus/blob/master/CONTRIBUTING.md).
+Look for [good first issue](https://github.com/hasadna/open-bus/labels/good%20first%20issue) and [help wanted](https://github.com/hasadna/open-bus/labels/help%20wanted) labeled issues, and make sure to read our [contributing guidlines](https://github.com/hasadna/open-bus/blob/master/CONTRIBUTING.md).
 Our [README](https://github.com/hasadna/open-bus/blob/master/README.md#want-to-help) has more info on getting started too.

 ## Goals for OpenBus